-Although the Nintendo Switch launched alongside one of the greatest AAA games of all time in The Legend of Zelda: Breath of the Wild, the system has become known as an indie machine to many.
-The portability of the Switch and Switch Lite makes them ideal for indie games, and dozens of small developers seem to love releasing their games on the hybrid console.
+Although the Nintendo Switch has some of the best AAA titles, the system has become known as an indie machine to many.
+The portability of the Switch and Switch Lite makes them ideal for some of the best indie games, and dozens of small developers seem to love releasing their games on the hybrid console.

 Better yet, plenty of previously released indie games, such as Hollow Knight, have received increased attention and acclaim after landing on the Switch.
 It’s become a win-win for developers and Switch owners.
 If you’re a new Switch owner or are simply looking for the best Switch games to play during your morning commute, we’ve put together a running list of the best indie games on the Nintendo Switch.